Decimation (punishment): Revival during the first century

 The first historical instance of decimation was in 72 BC under the command of Marcus Licinius Crassus during the Third Servile War.
 A unit of 500 men who fled from battle was decimated, with some fifty men executed.
-The narrative in Appian that Crassus decimated either two legions or his entire army (producing fatalities of around 1,000 and 4,000 respectively) are rejected as exaggerations.
+The narratives in Appian that Crassus decimated either two legions or his entire army (producing fatalities of around 1,000 and 4,000 respectively) are rejected as exaggerations.

 The historian Michael Taylor identifies three major factors for this revival.
 First, the war being fought was against a slave revolt and therefore constituted a genuine emergency for the Roman state, especially after the defeat of that year's consuls' armies.
 Second, the ascendency of the Sullan regime in the aftermath of the recent civil war and its proscriptions may have set a precedent for ignoring citizen provocatio rights against arbitrary punishment.
 Third, there was at the time an elite antiquarian intellectual movement which may have suggested to Crassus the hitherto unprecedented option to reviving a punishment last used, if at all, centuries previously.
 Indeed, by the first century BC, the Romans had no knowledge of the practice's origins.
 The exigencies of the moment may have been sufficient to insulate Crassus from any social or political punishment for his unprecedented actions, which may have also set the precedent for ignoring provocatio rights on campaign, even if contrary to law.

 After Crassus' use in 72 BC, the next possible instances were under Julius Caesar in 49 BC and Mark Antony in 44.
 However, both were applied only to small groups (in the former killing a tenth of the 120 ringleaders of a mutiny) or with a smaller proportion (in the latter Cicero describes only a targeted killing of supposedly disloyal centurions).
 Further instances appear during the civil war where Caesar's soldiers demand decimation to forego demobilisation in the aftermath of mutiny or defeat.
 In these instances, decimation was brought up essentially to demonstrate absolute loyalty to Caesar, who in all cases refused.
-The latter instance, if Appian is to believed, also failed to restore discipline, instead increasing anger against Antony's command.
+The latter instance, if Appian is to be believed, also failed to restore discipline, instead increasing anger against Antony's command.
 A further instance in 39 BC under Gnaeus Domitius Calvinus, proconsular governor of Spain, is documented in Dio: however, the more contemporary source Velleius Paterculus reports only the execution of the fleeing unit's commander.

 The next firmly documented instance was in 36 BC when Mark Antony decimated two cohorts after defeats against the Parthians, producing some 80 fatalities.
 Plutarch's biography attests that after a defeat in Media:

 Antony was enraged, and visited those who had played the coward with what is called decimation.
 That is, he divided the whole number of them into tens, and put to death that one from each ten upon whom the lot fell.
 For the rest he ordered rations of barley instead of wheat.